GabeSamurai/ParadiseOS/README.md

 same time and space.
 The new transform as such is simple a sequence of anihilation -> creation.
 Because of this simple definition i allowed one to transform into a vessel already in a possessed state, this vessel will be destroyed and then be called again into existence, fruit of the conflict between its existance and non-existance that cannot be at the same time and space.
+Because of this I also made possible for one to transform into a already existent vessel.

-Bellow is show, that this new way better represents the logic design in place.
+Bellow is shown that this new way better represents the logic design in place.

+create

+create garden
-create garde
+create tower
+move tower garden

 garden
 tower
 move tower garden
 move red knight

+This new transform does three things: allows me to destroy vessels in a way i find elegant and without needing to create a "destroy primitive", allows me to reset a current possessed vessel and prevents a sequence of destructions that would lead to the force outside vessels.

 The old way is not by itself inferior, just different.
 In my case i value logic uniformity and singularity, for personal taste and because by following the a singular logic design to the end seems, at least to me, to... cant say into words.